ethereum/go-ethereum/docs/_dapp/mobile.md

 *Although Swift usually rewrites `NSError` returns to throws, this particular instance seems to have been missed for some reason (possibly due to it being a constructor).
-It will be fixed in a later version of the iOS bindings when the appropriate fixed are implemented upstream in the `gomobile` project.*
+It will be fixed in a later version of the iOS bindings when the appropriate fixes are implemented upstream in the `gomobile` project.*

 The transaction `tx` can now be signed using the authorization methods described above: